 I just can't do it!
 I don't have the power!

 These Sony A series cameras are notorious energy hogs.
 And their reputation precedes them.
-If you want my advice, pick up 2 or 3 extra batteries (at least) because all the awesomeness your a7 comes loaded with takes a toll on its battery power.
+If you want my advice, pick up at least 2 or 3 extra batteries (Amazon Link) because all the awesomeness your a7 comes loaded with takes a toll on its battery power.
 I picked up genuine Sony batteries for my power source of choice.
 While the Sony batteries are quite a bit more expensive, third party batteries and chargers for these cameras have been reported to explode!
 WTF!
-Not my precious camera (or face!).
+Not in my precious camera (or face!).

 I found that having a wall charger for these batteries is essential, otherwise you'll have to stop using your camera and wait while you are doing your charging due diligence.
 Can't have that!
 Other than having extra batteries around, disabling your camera's WiFi, preview mode, and a whole slew of other features will save you lots of power.
 Checkout my article on Sony battery life tips to maximize every minute you can squeeze out of your A7.

 A Sony case for a Sony camera.
 Only makes sense.
-I was actually surprised by how much I can fit in the Sony LCS-SL10/B Small Soft Carrying Case for NEX Cameras (Black).
+I was actually surprised by how much I can fit in the Sony LCS-SL10/B Small Soft Carrying Case for NEX Cameras (Amazon Link).
 I can fit:

 - The a7